Discover a career as an Animal Care and Control Officer.

 - Times: 8:30 am - 5:30 pm

-- Note: Exam may be taken in-class on the Saturday upon course completion, or proctored at your agency location within one week of completion of in-class sessions.
-Additional on-line course to be completed within 6 weeks of in-class program.
-Dates and assignment information to be provided in class.
+- Note: Exam may be taken in-class on the Saturday upon program completion, or proctored at your agency location within one week of in-class completion.
+Additional assignment to be completed within 2 weeks of program completion.

 - Application fee: $40

-- Additional costs: Students are expected to cover all transportation, meals, and hotel costs.
+- Students are expected to cover all transportation, meals, and hotel costs.

 - Cancellation/refund policy may be found on this webpage